janfaracik/proposals/cards/proposal.md

 ## Background

-⚠️Draft ⚠️

-Currently in Jenkins we show lots of information in job/build screens

-This currently takes up lots of vertical space, but little horizontal

-we also have really long sidebars, with lots of links, sometimes the same link multiple times

-these summary items arent very visual, or consistent, or give much information
+Currently, the job and build screens display a large amount of information that takes up significant vertical space while utilizing little horizontal space.
+Additionally, the sidebars are often cluttered with numerous, sometimes redundant, links, which can be overwhelming/hard to navigate.
+The existing summary items lack visual appeal, consistency, and the ability to convey detailed information at a glance.

 ## Proposal

-proposal is a new cards system, which automaticlaly resizes to different screen sizes, from smallest to largest

-cards can show more info, more visual

-cards will have a consistent set of components that can be reused, or developers can add their own

-theyll ahve a consistent action row in the top right, same for every card

-theyre interactive

-theyre expandable

-theyre customizable
+The proposal is to implement a new cards/widgets system for Jenkins (see https://jenkins-redesign.vercel.app/project/build/375).
+This aims to address the above issues by organizing key features and actions into customizable, modular components.
+This will not only make the interface cleaner and more intuitive but also provide a more consistent and informative visual summary for users at all levels.

+The new card system will automatically resize to different screen sizes, from the smallest to the largest.
+The cards will be more visual and capable of displaying more information.
+They will have a consistent set of components that can be reused, with the flexibility for developers to add their own.
+Each card can feature a uniform action row in the top right corner, providing a consistent user experience.
+The cards will be interactive, expandable, and customizable, allowing developers to tailor the interface to their specific needs and preferences.

 ## Questions